StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 **Actions:**

-1. If required, use the other BO integration scenarios to connect the BO to the NRN network.
+1. If required, use the other BO integration scenarios to connect the BO to the CRN.

 .. admonition:: Note